CPR: taking the stress out of practicing public speakingÂ

-Published 13 January 2022 in Brain circuits • 2 min read
+Published January 13, 2022 in Brain Circuits • 2 min read

 Even teams that seem to work well together need some fine-tuning.
 You should evaluate and assess areas where your team can improve on a regular basis.
 If you have become complacent in this regard, there are actions you can take today.